carneades/carneades-3/doc/manual/administration.md

 5. Configure Carneades

-- Copy the file config/carneades.properties into your $HOME directory and rename it to .carneades.properties (with a dot in front).
+- Copy the file config/carneades.clj into your $HOME directory and rename it to .carneades.clj (with a dot in front).
 Edit it and adapt the values to your configuration.

 6. Starting the Carneades web application server